gideon793/anycubickobraneoscreen/docs/index.md

-# This is how I got the Anycubic Kobra Neo screen to work with Klipper
+# Using the Anycubic Kobra Neo screen with Klipper

+## Using a Raspberry Pi4 as the host